akvo/akvo-lumen/backend/README.md

 There is also a tear-down.sh script to clean up.

+### Start the backend
 At this point all ground work is done and we can fire up a REPL:
 ```sh
 $ lein repl
 ```

+Once the repl is up and running, run these commands one by one
 ```clojure
 user=> (go)      ;; Init and start the app
 user=> (migrate) ;; Migrate the db, requires a running app